David Ward King: Family and early life

-After Almena's death, Rev. Gotwald wrote a loving biography of David and Almena in which he penned this moving tribute to his late father in law.
+After Almena's death, Rev. Gotwald wrote a biography of David and Almena in which he wrote:

-He was a most devoted husband, a firm and yet a most affectionate father, and eminently, honorable and successful, a consistent and faithful Christian, a trustee of the First Presbyterian Church, and an intelligent, genial, liberal, talented and noble man in all things.
+"He was a most devoted husband, a firm and yet a most affectionate father, and eminently, honorable and successful, a consistent and faithful Christian, a trustee of the First Presbyterian Church, and an intelligent, genial, liberal, talented and noble man in all things.
 You are indebted largely to him for most of your temporal blessings which you enjoy, for without his industry, economy and business success, your lot in life would be entirely different.
 Revere therefore, his memory.
 Ever think of him gratefully and affectionately, often visit his grave in the cemetery at Springfield, Ohio.
-And always seek to imitate his character and life, thus showing yourselves worthy descendants of such an estimable ancestor.
+And always seek to imitate his character and life, thus showing yourselves worthy descendants of such an estimable ancestor."